RE subject lead: Mrs. K Matthews

-At St Augustine Webster primary school we believe that Religious Education is not one subject among many but the foundation of the entire educational process.
+At Saint Augustine Webster CVA we believe that Religious Education is not one subject among many but the foundation of the entire educational process.
 The beliefs and values it communicates inspire and unify every aspect of school life.
 It provides the contents for and substantially shapes the school curriculum.
 Religious Education presents pupils with the same academic demands and challenges as any other curriculum area.
 The immediate aim of Religious Education is to promote knowledge and understanding of the Catholic faith, its relevance to the ultimate questions of life and the skills required to engage in religious thinking.
 Religious Education is presented to children of a wide range of commitment.
 It will be received in different ways and lead to different outcomes for different children.

 Under Diocesan advice we have adopted the Come and See scheme of work in order to deliver the R.E. curriculum.
 Each class follows the same topic at their own level.
 Special attention is paid to teaching and differentiated learning when teachers are planning each four week topic.
 The aim of the Come and See programme is to explore the religious dimension of questions about life, dignity and purpose within the Catholic tradition.
 Links are made with the teaching of the Church, pupils’ own experiences and universal experience.
 The children will explore the beliefs, values and way of life of the Catholic tradition and, where appropriate other faith traditions.
 Religious Education should introduce children to the background and beliefs of people of other faiths so that prejudice and misunderstanding can be overcome from an early age.